36 Hours in Columbus, Ohio

 Walk The Mile @ 10:30 a.m.

-A block from Hotel LeVeque is The Scioto Mile, a paved path running beside the Scioto River and spanning most of Columbus' downtown.
-Walk, jog or rent a CoGo Bike (there are 46 stations throughout downtown where you can grab a bike with a day pass) to traverse The Mile and take in the scenery.
+A block from Hotel LeVeque is the Scioto Mile, a paved path running beside the Scioto River and spanning most of Columbus' downtown.
+Walk, jog or rent a CoGo Bike (there are 90 stations throughout the city where you can grab a bike or e-bike with a day pass) to traverse The Mile and take in the scenery.
 Be sure to stop at the Bicentennial Park interactive fountains where water shoots, twirls, sprays and loops in tandem with lights.
 At the southernmost point is the Scioto Audubon Park and Nature Center, where you can tackle one of the nation's largest (35 feet) free climbing walls, play sand volleyball, or kayak on the Scioto River.

 North Market nosh @ noon

 Get prehistoric at COSI @ 2 p.m.

 At the Center of Science and Industry, commonly known as COSI, grown-ups have just as much fun as kids.
 COSI's exhibits include Dinosaur Gallery, created in tandem with New York City's American Museum of Natural History, which traces the evolution of dinosaurs into the birds we know today.

 Beer break @ 4:30 p.m.